laszlocph/gimlet-docs/docs/setup/bitbucket-server.md

 # Self-host with Bitbucket Server

-On this page you will learn how to install the self hosted version of Gimlet on premise.
+On this page you will learn how to install the self hosted version of Gimlet.io.

 You will use a self hosted Bitbucket Server as source code management system.